terraform-google-modules/terraform-google-log-export/examples/logbucket/project/README.md

 # Log Export: Log Bucket destination at Project level

 These examples configures a project-level log sink that feeds a logging log bucket destination with log bucket and log sink in the same project or in separated projects.
+This example also configures [Log Analytics](https://cloud.google.com/logging/docs/log-analytics) in the log bucket with a linked BigQuery dataset.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs